-Why does my eye feel dry after facial palsy?
+Why does my eye feel dry after Bell’s palsy?

-There are three possible reasons why your eye may remain dry after facial or Bell’s palsy.
+There are three possible reasons why your eye may remain dry after Bell’s palsy.

-1. You blink less often or your blinking is not complete.
+1. You blink less often or the blinking is not complete.

 If your blinking is not complete, that means your eyelid does not close fully.
 Then, even if your eye is producing enough tears, it is not lubricated sufficiently.
 Your eye remains more exposed to the air, the wind, dust and other factors for a longer time than the healthy eye, that is blinking normally.